app-generator/tutorial-django/django-crud-tutorial.md

 # Django CRUD (Create Read Update Delete) tutorial

 Django is based on MVT (Model View Template) architecture and revolves around CRUD (Create Read Update Delete) operations.
-In general, CRUD means performing Create, Retrieve, Update and Delete operations on a table in a database.
+In general, CRUD means performing Create, Read, Update and Delete operations on a table in a database.

 ## Let’s discuss what about CRUD means: